contiv/contiv.github.io/websrc/source/documents/openshift/index.md

 #Contiv Works with OpenShift

 Contiv is happy to announce that [OpenShift Origin (v1.3)] (https://www.openshift.com/) supports Contiv as a network-plugin module.
-Openshift is Red Hat's container platform solution that includes both open source (OpenShift Origin) and commercial (OpenShift Enterprise/ Container platform) versions.
+Openshift is Red Hat's container platform solution that includes both open source (OpenShift Origin) and commercial (OpenShift Enterprise/Container platform) versions.

-**Note:** This
+**Note:** This feature is currently in Beta.

 ##Using Contiv and OpenShift